Baby, its cold outside!! Well, we can’t think anything better tonight than this...

 We like to add the the bread chunks in the serving bowl, ladle the soup on top and give it a few minutes to absorb.
 Then we top it with a few more crusty bread chunks, so you get both crusty and soaked bread in one bowl.

-What beans and vegetables to use?
+What Beans and Vegetables to Use?

-Any white beans like cannellini beans or great northern beans are most typical in the pot.
+Any white beans like Cannellini Beans or great northern beans are most typical in the pot.
 Leafy greens like kale (believe me, it’s great here), swiss chard or even spinach and cabbage are used in ribollita.
-Onions, carrots and celery make the holy trinity that is the base of the soup, along with some tomatoes.

 Well… here is one secret out of Italian kitchens.
 Using Parmesan rind in soups and stews adds tons of flavor.
 You will be amazed at what a flavor enhancer it is.
-Don’t throw away the parmesan cheese rinds, save them in little freezer bags in your freezer and add them to your soup.

 Remove the Parmesan rind before serving, you don’t eat it.
 Some of the rind will dissolve (or it will dissolve entirely, depending on how much you use), imparting richness and flavor to the soup while it simmers.
 It’s absolutely phenomenal!